-Help is available at anytime to anyone who suspects he or she might be chemically dependent, as well as to families of alcohol and drug abusers.
+Help is available at any time to anyone who suspects they might be chemically dependent, as well as to families of alcohol and drug abusers.
 Listed here are sources within the region.

 There are multiple AA meetings each week in the Billings area for anyone who is interested.
 See the Billings Gazette for times and places.